Awards & Accolades

 Award Winning Staff

-Great news for Santa Fe’s premier hotel, El Rey Inn!
-Anthony Jimenez (above) won a Stars of the Industry Award at the New Mexico Lodgers' Association 2011 Convention.
+El Rey Inn's head gardener Anthony Jimenez won a Stars of the Industry Award at the New Mexico Lodgers' Association 2011 Convention.
 Anthony captured the 1st Place Award for Excellence.

 El Rey Inn’s spirit of responsibility has evolved through three generations in the hospitality industry, and active involvement in the Southwest.
 El Rey shares in the care of both the Santa Fe community and the environment.